 It doesn't matter if you get a job because your parents make a call.
 What matters is the work you do when you get there.

-And if you B.S. your way into a legal career, you better eat, sleep, and breathe whatever topic you declared as your area of expertise until you’re actually an expert.
+And if you B.S. your way into a legal career, then you'd better eat, sleep, and breathe whatever topic you declared as your area of expertise until you're actually an expert.
 When you finally land a gig, pay it forward: Help another struggling law student.

 There's no traditional way to find a non-traditional legal job.
 Skip the books, and start talking to people who have the kind of job that you want.